 We will conduct separate analysis of the subgroup of pupils eligible for Free School Meals (FSM), using the NPD indicator of whether the pupil has ever been eligible for FSM (EVERFSM_6_P) interacted with the treatment indicator.
 We will also seek to estimate the differential impact of the intervention on low-ability pupils by again including an interaction term in the model.
-Low-ability pupils will be defined as those who score less than the median on the pre-test (compared to those scoring over the median score on the pre-test).
-We will combine the standardised Early Word Recognition and Letter Sound Knowledge subscales to identify the median pre-test score.
+Low-ability pupils will be defined as those who score less than the median on the pre-test (compared to those scoring over the median score on the pre- test) for the primary outcome only.10 A subgroup analysis will also be used to explore the impact of the intervention in schools with existing good phonics practice.
+Where possible this will also estimate the differential impact of the intervention in schools with/without existing good practice by including an interaction term.